ayushchauhanraj/NewsWebApp/README.md

 # NewsWebApp
-#Mean Stack Project .
+#Mean Stack Project.
-A news webapp that contain news ,news comes form web scrapping or admin and CRUD the news. scrapping is done form hindustantimes news website Front end and backend runs on different servers
+A news webapp that contain news ,news comes form web scrapping or admin and CRUD the news. scrapping is done form hindustantimes news website.
+Front end and backend runs on different servers